subhamsarangi/writersphere/README.md

 **Project: Writersphere (Writing Management Website)**

-**Features:**
+Here are the  **Features**  i wanted:

 - User authentication (sign up/login using email pass or google) as writers or reader only

-- Create, edit, and manage posts (types are article, prose, essay, others) for writer users.
+- Create/list/search/edit/delete category/subcategory [name, desc, img, status] are specific to a writer account

-- Markdown editor with option to insert images and turn any youtube link into a preview
+- Create/list/search/edit/delete tags [name, status] which are are specific to a writer account

-- Creating and linking tags which are  are specific to a writer account
+- Create/list/search/edit/edit-status/delete  posts (POST types: article, prose, essay, others) for writer users.
+NB: A post can be created as draft without tags or subcategory but before publishing it must be linked to one at subcategory least.

-- Creating and linking Category/subcategory are specific to a writer account
+- Markdown editor with option to insert images and turn any youtube link into a video preview block.

 - Author subscription for any authenticated. batch email sending once a day for all new posts of subscribed writers of the last 24 hours